Random discrete copulas: Introduction

-As a matter of fact, one of the motivations for this study are possible applications.
+One of the motivations for this study are possible applications.
 Random discrete copulas could be used in simulations, when we have very few information on the dependence structure.
-In some situations, the type of dependence could even change unpredictably over time, so past data may not reflect well the future joint behavior of random variables.
+In some situations, the type of dependence could even change unpredictably over time (compare \cite{FeWe12,YaCaHaLi22}), so past data may not reflect well the future joint behavior of random variables.
 In this case, random copulas would be a useful tool for generating artificial data samples.
-Furthermore, one could test the performance of various statistical methods on pairs of random variables connected by randomly chosen copulas, rather than on pairs connected by specific copulas chosen by the tester.
+Furthermore, one could test the performance of various statistical methods on pairs of random variables connected by randomly chosen copulas, rather than on pairs connected by specific copulas chosen by the tester (see also Section~\ref{se:simulation}).
 This would give a more objective assessment of the performance of the method in question.

+The main contribution of this paper is the conceptualization of randomness for copulas in the discrete setting.
+We introduce two models and for each of them we explicitly compute the expected value and the variance of the value of the random discrete copula at each point in its domain.
+Furthermore, we extend these two models to checkerboard copulas.
 The paper is structured as follows.
 In Section~\ref{se:prelim} we give the definition of a bivariate (discrete) copula and recall some properties of the Dirichlet distribution.
-In Section~\ref{se:permutation} we introduce a random discrete copula induced by a permutation and determine the distribution, expected value and variance of its value at a chosen point.
-In Section~\ref{se:general} we define a general random discrete copula and study its properties, extending the results from Section~\ref{se:permutation}.
+In Section~\ref{se:permutation} we introduce a random discrete copula induced by a permutation and determine the distribution, expected value and variance of its value at an arbitrary point.
+In Section~\ref{se:general} we define a random discrete copula on an equidistant mesh and study its properties, extending the results from Section~\ref{se:permutation}.
 We illustrate the distribution with an example.
 Section~\ref{se:extension} is devoted to bilinear extension of a random discrete copula to a random field over the whole unit square.
+In Section~\ref{se:simulation} we present a numerical simulation as an application of random discrete copulas to concordance measures.
 We finish with some concluding remarks in Section~\ref{se:concluding}.